nickhuber/website/content/blog/slowly-responding-to-all-web-requests.rst

 +-------------+------------------------------+

-That looks like an impressive 19 days I held someone's random connection open, quickly dropping quite quickly down to under day.
+That looks like an impressive 19 days I held someone's random connection open, quickly dropping down to under day.
 I wonder why that one connection was able to stay open for so long.

 What did I do to keep the connections open
 -------------------------------------------